 Fat: 5 g.

-Egg protein, found in both the white and yolk, has been shown to protect musculoskeletal health and reduce calorie intake at subsequent meals.
-Fats, vitamins, and minerals are concentrated in the yolk.
-It is best to eat the whole egg to get all of these essential nutrients.
+Egg protein, found in egg whites and yolks, has been shown to protect musculoskeletal health and reduce calorie intake at subsequent meals.
+Fat, vitamins, and minerals are concentrated in the yolk.
+It is best to eat the whole egg to get all these essential nutrients.

 Although eggs contain fat and cholesterol, eating them in moderation has not been linked to heart disease.